tanner-johnson2718/MEME_OS_3/Sharing/README.md

   GNU                  0x00000010	NT_GNU_PROPERTY_TYPE_0	      Properties: x86 feature: IBT, SHSTK
 ```

+* We an see from the above ELF dump that it is much simplier than the hello world ELF
+* It pretty much only contains the code and meta data
+* It contains no information on how to map any of the code or data sections into memory
+    * No program headers
+* Note the type is a relocatable file (hello world was a shared object file), which is essentially assembled code with no program headers.

 ## Questions

 * What role do header files play in linking?
 * How are command line args passed?
 * Return codes?
+* .rela.eh_frame?
+* x86 feature: IBT, SHSTK?
+* OLD QUESTION, eh frames?

 ## Resources